CoreDNS

 Deploy separate CoreDNS

-In this mode, CoreDNS runs as a standard Kubernetes Deployment inside the virtual cluster.
-Users can view and modify the CoreDNS Deployment using standard Kubernetes tools.
+CoreDNS is deployed as a standard Kubernetes deployment inside the virtual cluster.
+Users can view and modify the CoreDNS deployment using standard Kubernetes tools.
 DNS configuration is accessible, and you can apply changes or troubleshoot without restarting the virtual cluster's control plane.

 Configuration changes applied directly to CoreDNS are not persistent.
 They get overwritten when the vCluster control plane pod restarts and the original vcluster.yaml configuration is re-applied.